-Observations from the UW Huskies’ sixth practice of the spring
+Observations from the UW Huskies’ sixth football practice of the spring

 Nickels and dimes

-UW’s top two nickelbacks, sophomore Kamren Fabiculanan and senior transfer Brendan Radley-Hiles, each stood out.
+UW’s top two nickelbacks, sophomore Kamren Fabiculanan and senior transfer Brendan Radley-Hiles, stood out.
 The 6-1, 185-pound Fabiculanan claimed the day’s only interception — when he jumped a shallow crossing route from freshman Sam Huard (who telegraphed the pass) to sophomore tight end Quentin Moore, picked it out of the air and took off the other way.
 Fabiculanan later sacked Huard — though tackling was not allowed — as well.

-The 5-9, 175-pound Radley-Hiles made one of the more athletic plays of the day — perfectly timing his leap to bat a pass from Dylan Morris away from McMillan.
+The 5-9, 175-pound Radley-Hiles made one of the more athletic plays of the day — perfectly timing his leap to bat away a pass from Dylan Morris to McMillan.
 The play drew a huge response from Radley-Hiles’ defensive teammates, who seem to have taken to the Oklahoma transfer.

 Though he’s playing primarily nickelback, “Bookie” briefly slid back to safety alongside Asa Turner with the starters as well.